agattone96/Play-Partner/SECURITY.md

 - **Secret Scanning**: GitHub Actions runs `gitleaks` on every push to detect accidental commit of secrets.
 - **Dependency Audit**: We monitor `npm audit` for critical vulnerabilities.

+## Data Privacy & Retention

+### Personal Identifiable Information (PII)

+The application stores the following PII:

+- **Users**: Name, Email, Profile Image (Google Auth).
+- **Partners**: Name, City, Social Links, Notes (User-generated).

+### Retention Policy

+- **Active Data**: Retained indefinitely while the account is active.
+- **Retired Partners**: Partners marked as "Retired" are retained for historical vetting context but hidden from the main active views.
+- **Deleted Data**: "Hard delete" is performed immediately upon user request or via the "Delete Partner" action.
+No soft-delete buffers are currently implemented for partner records.
+- **Backups**: Database backups are retained for 30 days.

+### HTTPS Enforcement

+All production traffic must be served over HTTPS.
+This is enforced at the edge (Cloudflare/Vercel/Replit) and via the `Secure` cookie attribute for sessions.